 Filters the grid of pumps to the ones containing the word fragment typed in (case-insensitive).

-Use the graphic toolbar to control the display of the charts shown on the pump card.
+Use the graphic toolbar to control the legend and display of the charts shown on the pump card.

 Displays the Pump Name.
 Click the Pump Name to navigate the Pump Details.
 If the pump is a Variable Speed Pump, the name will include "[VSP]".